-Home » Benefits » Military Child Care Basics
+Home » Military & Veteran Benefits » Military Childcare

 The Department of Defense recognizes that childcare for military families is one of the most critical military quality-of-life issues within the DoD.
 Choosing the right childcare is crucial; paying for it can be daunting on a limited budget and junior enlisted troops know all too well how difficult it can be to balance military duty with the financial realities of having a family.

 Fortunately for military families, the Department of Defense provides affordable, income-based childcare options.
-These come in the form of Child Development Centers, after-school programs for school-age children, and fee assistance for qualifying military families.
+These include:

-The DoD commitment to military childcare is an important part of a larger push to reform military services, assignments, and standards of living.
+The DoD’s commitment to military childcare is essential to a larger push to reform military services, assignments, and living standards.
 In 2022, the Secretary of Defense directed his department to take the following steps to enhance military childcare.

 • The department must consider “significant investment”s in Child Development Program (CDP) facilities and infrastructure;